OpenWaterFoundation/OpenWaterFoundation.github.io/index.md

 ## Grouping Repositories for Products ##

-Some repositories are intended to be used together, in which case the leading part of the repostory names will often be consistent.
+Some repositories are intended to be used together, in which case the leading part of the repository names will often be consistent.
 For example:

 * owf-app-geoprocessor-python